TaimoorCodes/patio-cafe/README.md

 A beautiful single page website for a hypothetical cafe.
 You can view it [Here](https://patio-cafe-499.superhi.hosting/)

-To be honest, there wasn't much to learn in terms of code but some of the new concepts new concepts I did learned included;
+Some of the new concepts I learned while doing this project were;

 1. Modifying `background-image` to repeat
 2. Leveraging Semantic HTML in code